i-korob/GoddamnConsole/README.md

 ## Installation

-Binary releases will be added soon.
+You can download binary build and add reference to it, or you can download sources and build it by yourself.
-You can download sources and build it by yourself.
+NuGet package will be added later.

 ## Contribute